RECOGNIZE YOUR EPHAH OF GRAINS

 In the service Ministry, we do an all-around job.
 There is no specific task because we ought to serve the needs of all other ministries.

 Service Ministry works behind the scene.
 They do the menial things that others don’t want to do.

 They do the works that others don’t recognize and appreciate.

-They are people who seldom get the pat on the shoulder or appreciation.
+They are people who seldom get a pat on the shoulder or appreciation.
 They are the people who don’t get the applause yet they continue to serve.

 But Service is the core and essence of every Ministry.

 It starts with service and should end in service.
-Being part of other Ministry, the basic should remain that we are in service to God and to other believers.
+Being part of other ministries, the basics should remain that we are in service to God and to other believers.

 ANOINTED BUT STILL SERVING